 We fund the Oklahoma Media Center in partnership with the Inasmuch Foundation.
 This early-stage center draws in journalists who care about improving the coverage of the region and want to collaborate on reporting that addresses local residents’ needs.

 We also support national organizations that catalyze local news transformation in communities across the country like the Institute for Nonprofit News, Local Independent Online News Publishers, OpenNews, and PressOn (see our grants database for the full list of Public Square grantees).

 Beyond our funding we also work with partners in regions across the country who are strengthening local news ecosystems, including California, Michigan, Ohio, Kansas, Georgia and more.
 This ecosystem approach is increasingly seen as a critical strategy for rebuilding and reimagining local news across the country.

 To stay up-to-date with our partners’ work across the country, subscribe to our Local Fix newsletter.
-We love to have conversations and encourage you to reach out to Teresa Gorman, senior program associate, Public Square program at tgorman [@] democracyfund.org if you have questions or would like to connect (Note: we do not accept unsolicited grant proposals).
+We love to have conversations and encourage you to reach out to Teresa Gorman, program manager, Public Square program at tgorman [@] democracyfund.org if you have questions or would like to connect (Note: we do not accept unsolicited grant proposals).